 Brand sentiment analysis is one of the most important metrics you have to keep your eye on.

-In this blog, we’ll focus on defining brand sentiment analysis, explaining why you should pay attention to it, and show you how to do it with Mediatoolkit.
+In this blog, we’ll focus on defining brand sentiment analysis, defining automatic and manual sentiment analysis, explaining why you should pay attention to it, and show you how to do it with Mediatoolkit.

 What is brand sentiment analysis?

 Brand sentiment analysis is, to put it simply, a way of determining the general attitude toward your brand, product, or service.